iechor/docs/content/scout/policy/remediation.md

 - Compliance unknown

 The **Violations** tab lists images that don't comply with the selected policy.
-The **Compliance unknown** tab lists images that Docker Scout is unable to determine the compliance status for.
-When compliance is unknown, Docker Scout needs more information about the image.
+The **Compliance unknown** tab lists images that iEchor Scout is unable to determine the compliance status for.
+When compliance is unknown, iEchor Scout needs more information about the image.

 To view recommended actions for an image, hover over one of the images in the